• Skip to primary navigation

 Ingredients:

-and Hershey’s Kisses or large chocolate chips, M&M’s, etc.
+Hershey's Kisses or large chocolate chips, M&M's, etc. - Use these to create the pupils in the eyes.

 butter or non-stick cooking spray